ibm-cloud-docs/codeengine/troubleshoot-build.md

 2. Update the build to use the `--context-dir` or `--dockerfile` options as needed.

     a.
-Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use the `--context-dir` or `--dockerfile` options as needed; for example:
+Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use the `--context-dir` or `--dockerfile` options as needed; for example,

     ```
     ibmcloud ce build update --name <BUILD_NAME> [--context-dir <CONTEXT_DIR>] [--dockerfile <DOCKERFILE_NAME>]
     ```
     {: pre}

    b.
 Use the [`ibmcloud ce buildrun submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command to submit a new build run.
 For the `buildrun submit` command, you must specify the `--build` option to provide the name of your build configuration.
 You can optionally specify the `--name` option  to provide the name for this build run.
-If you specify the `--name` option, make sure that you use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.For example,
+If you specify the `--name` option, make sure that you use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.
+For example,

     ```
     ibmcloud ce buildrun submit --build <BUILD_NAME> --name <BUILDRUN_NAME>